 You can edit the following metadata:

 - Favorite: You can mark the segment as one of your favorites.
 Click the star icon to favorite or unfavorite the segment.

 - Labels: By adding labels to an object you can easily group related segments and make managing and retrieving objects easier.
 See labels for more information.

 - Description: Add a short description of the segment and its purpose.

 - Edit rights of the segment: Select the domain(s) to which a user must belong to in order to modify this segment.
 If more than one domain is selected, the user must belong to all domains in order to be able to modify this segment.
-If no segments are selected, any user can modify this segment.
+If no domains are selected, any user can modify this segment.
 See Domain-based permission for more information.

 To save screen space, you can hide or show the metadata by clicking the top separator line with the [-] or [+] icon on it.

-You can now further specify your segment by by selecting one or more conditions or filters.
+You can now further specify your segment by selecting one or more conditions or filters.
 See Segment Filters.

 If a matching profile property does not exist, you can create one.
 (Don't worry about picking the correct property, because it's easy to add or remove profile properties after your initial choice.)

 BlueConic displays a list of most used profile properties and the list of all other profile properties.
 You can also search for a particular profile property by typing in the search box.
 This automatically filters both lists to the profile properties that match your search.

 Once you have located the profile property that you want, select it to start building the segment.